salidamaharjan/readme-generator-challenge-09/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-* This project is built to generate a good readme app.
+* This project is built to help the user generate a README document.
+* User can create README file for their project.
-* User will get the series of question, based on their answer a readme is generated.
+* Series of question is asked, and based on the answer a README file is created.
-* User can easily build a readme document with the help of this app.
-* With the completion of this project, I was able to learn about the node and npm.
+* With the completion of this project, I learned about node and npm.

 ## How to run the project
+* Click on the following link to watch how to run video:

 ## Table of Content
 1. [Installation](#installation)